 How to Write a Business Plan for an Insurance Agency

 Insurance agencies sell insurance policies that protect individuals and businesses against financial losses from car accidents, fires, thefts, storms, and other events that can damage property.
-This is one of the reasons why many people have become so inclined to be sure that they will not dare to do without it.
+This is one reason many people have become so inclined to be sure that they will not dare to do without it.

-Therefore, this is one of the areas where having an insurance agency is helpful.
+Therefore, this is one area where having an insurance agency is helpful.